Gax-c/APKFCG/README.md

 A python script to extract the function call graph from `.apk` file

 I use `Androguard` to initialize the call graph.
-If you are interested in `Androguard`, you can visit its [repo]([androguard/androguard: Reverse engineering and pentesting for Android applications (github.com)](https://github.com/androguard/androguard)).
+If you are interested in `Androguard`, you can visit its [repo](https://github.com/androguard/androguard).